bholloway/resolve-url-loader/readme.md

 * `absolute` Forces the url() to be resolved to an absolute path.
-This is considered [bad practice](http://webpack.github.io/docs/how-to-write-a-loader.html#should-not-embed-absolute-paths) so only do it if you encounter problems with the
+This is considered [bad practice](http://webpack.github.io/docs/how-to-write-a-loader.html#should-not-embed-absolute-paths) so only do it if you know what you are doing.

+* `sourceMap` Generate a source-map.